https://www.chefspencil.com

 • Food Trends

-Experiencing Romania’s beautiful nature and learning about our complex history and traditions creates a good appetite.
+Experiencing Romania’s beautiful nature and learning about the complex Romanian history and traditions creates a good appetite.
 After nourishing the spirit, it’s time for a feast for the body.

-From a total of a 273 Romanian restaurants carefully selected in the 2019 edition of Gault&Millau restaurant guide, we’ve selected the country’s top 10.
+From a total of 311 Romanian restaurants carefully selected in the most recent Gault&Millau restaurant guide, we’ve selected some of the very best.

 Baracca, Cluj-Napoca